 Market Securities revenues includes revenues from an externally managed diversified securities portfolio.
-Due to the current instability in the financial markets, this portfolio has declined in market value.
-As per Canadian generally accepted accounting principles, any gain or loss on this portfolio must be recognized in net earnings in the period they arise.
-As a result, a net loss of approximately 15% of portfolio is forecast for 2008/09.
+Due to financial market fluctuations, this portfolio declined in market value and experienced a negative return of 15.8 per cent in 2008/09.
 Forecasts have been prepared on the basis that financial markets will normalize from their current state and that new cash injections will be made into this portfolio.